 Instruction in the fundamental principles of the mechanics of rigid bodies.
 Emphasis is on forces in a plane, forces in space, statics of rigid bodies, rigid bodies in three dimensions, centroids, friction and moments of inertia.
 Student may not earn credit for both ENT 221 and ENGR& 214.
-Formerly CET 220.
-Prerequisites: OCSUP 107, MATH 142, or instructor permission.
+Pre- or co-requisite: Grade of C- or better in OCSUP 107, MATH& 142, or instructor permission.

-ENT 222 Engineering Mechanics - Strength of Materials 5 Credits
+ENT 222 Engineering Mechanics - Strength of Materials